-Dayle A. Dermatis is the author or coauthor of many novels (including snarky urban fantasies Ghosted and the forthcoming Shaded and Spectered) and more than a hundred short stories in multiple genres, appearing in such venues as Fiction River, Alfred Hitchcock's Mystery Magazine, and DAW Books.
+Dayle A. Dermatis is the author or coauthor of many novels (including snarky urban fantasy Ghosted and YA lesbian romance Beautiful Beast) and more than a hundred short stories in multiple genres, including fantasy and SF, romance, mystery, thriller, and YA.

-Called the mastermind behind the Uncollected Anthology project, she also guest edits anthologies for Fiction River, and her own short fiction has been lauded in many year's best anthologies in erotica, mystery, and horror.
+Called the mastermind behind the Uncollected Anthology project, her short fiction has been lauded in many year's best anthologies in erotica, mystery, and horror, as well as Publisher's Weekly.
+Her romance has been published in Heart's Kiss and various Fiction River anthologies, among others.

 Voice Carry by Dayle A. Dermatis